BC-SECURITY/Long-Live-The-Empire/Exercise 3 - Module Execution/Exercise 3.md

 ## Interactive Shell
 Next, we will introduce you to the Interactive Shell, a powerful feature that allows for command-line interaction with an agent.
 This simulated environment will provide you with a direct and intuitive way to issue commands and control the agent's activities.

-1. Enter the interactive shell by clicking the arrow on the top right corner.
+1. Enter the interactive shell by clicking the arrow in the top right corner.

 <p align="center">
     <img width="781" alt="image" src="https://github.com/BC-SECURITY/Empire/assets/20302208/f7b0e22a-6e09-4b2f-9557-fd7c86914382">